fatesadeghi/AI-Wellbeing-Project/DECISION_LOG.md

 ---

-# 11. Initial Anomaly-Only Analysis
+# 12. Initial Anomaly-Based Analysis

 ### Decision

-Begin the deviation-based analysis by examining unusual behavioral observations.
+Begin the deviation-based analysis by examining unusual behavioral observations relative to each participant's personal baseline.

 ### Reason